What Is Heart Disease?

 - Diabetes ( ]]>type 1]]> or ]]>type 2]]> )

 - Family history of coronary artery disease

 - Male gender

 Forms of CAD

 Coronary artery disease can take the following forms:

 Silent ischemia is a form of CAD in which the blood flow to the heart muscle is reduced but produces very little pain or symptoms.
 Women, older adults, and people with diabetes may be more likely to have few or even no symptoms of heart disease.

-cardiac arrest.
+It is important to note that angina—which consists of brief symptoms that resolve in a few minutes—is not a heart attack.
+However, new angina or a worsening pattern of angina puts someone at increased risk of having a heart attack or ]]>cardiac arrest]]>.
 Unstable angina is chest pain that is not caused by exertion and does not go away with rest or medication.
 It is a sign that a heart attack will happen soon and is a medical emergency.
 The pain of angina can be relieved either by increasing the oxygen supply to the heart or by decreasing the heart's demand for oxygen.
 Thus, taking a rest from exertion or taking medication that dilates the arteries may relieve an episode of angina.